enormandeau/stacks_workflow/README.md

 wget https://github.com/enormandeau/stacks_workflow/archive/master.zip
 unzip master.zip
 ```

 Or, if you have **git** installed, you can do the same faster with:

 ```
 git clone https://github.com/enormandeau/stacks_workflow
 ```

- the extracted or cloned folder as your working directory for the rest of the project.
+Use the extracted or cloned folder as your working directory for the rest of the project.
 All the commands in this manual are launched from that directory.

 b) Download and install STACKS